 The Mazda MX-5 is the default choice for drop-top buyers after something fun to drive and easy to live with, but is the latest version a hit?

 How good does it look?

 Size matters to Mazda; and, as far as the company is concerned, smaller is better when it comes to the MX-5.
-That’s why the latest car is shorter and lower than its predecessor, with stubby overhangs to put a wheel right at each corner.
-This gives it a more aggressive stance than before, but it keeps those classic sportscar cues with a long bonnet, short tail and cockpit mounted right at the back of the body.
-It features LED headlights and dark grey alloy wheels as standard, with entry-level cars getting 16-inch rims, while Sport models and the 2.0-litre versions sit on 17s.
+With stubby overhangs to put a wheel right at each corner, it has an aggressive stance, but with classic sportscar cues such as a long bonnet, short tail and cockpit mounted right at the back of the body.
+It features LED headlights and alloy wheels as standard, with entry-level cars getting 16-inch rims, while Sport models and the 2.0-litre versions sit on 17s.
 All models have a fabric folding roof.
 The top-end Z-Sport model has black alloys and a red fabric roof.

 What's the interior like?

 Traditionally, MX-5s have always been a bit compromised inside as they often came with few creature comforts and were, at best, cramped.
 This model goes a long way to addressing those criticisms, though.
 Build quality and fit and finish are now a high priority, and the dash surfaces and switches feel satisfyingly robust.
 The driving position is spot-on, placing the driver low down to the ground, feet straight out on the pedals, right in the centre of the car.
 However, the wheel only adjusts for height, not reach, so it is a bit tricky to get really comfortable unless you have longish arms.
 Visibility is excellent, though, and the steep windscreen angle gives you a fantastic view down the road, making the car easy to place accurately.

 How practical is it?